 Carrie OleshAssistant Director for Admissions

 Carrie Olesh began her Hope admissions career in the summer of 2011 after moving back to the states from Dusseldorf, Germany.
-She is currently responsible for recruiting students to Hope from Michigan and Indiana.
-Inside the Office of Admissions, she works with a team of colleagues to organize visit days for prospective students.
-She also leads Hope’s Nursing and Pre-Health Showcases in the early part of the year, along with the Research Visit Day in the summer.
-She also has the opportunity to work on an internal operations committee through admissions.
+She is currently responsible for recruiting students to Hope from Indiana and the northeastern United States.

-Outside of admissions, she sits on the Health Professions Advisory Council, is the Advisor for the Hope men's rugby club team and enjoys being involved with the activities offered through the Union of Catholic Students.
+Outside of admissions, she is the advisor for the Hope men's rugby club team, serves on the board of the Saint Benedict Institute and enjoys being involved with the activities offered through Hope Catholics.

 - B.A., telecommunications with a minor in comparative literature, Indiana University, 1986

 Carrie loves working with people.
 In her early career, she worked in marketing and public relations for Storer Cable Communications, in Miami, Florida.
 She then moved to Chicago and was employed by Viacom in a sales and marketing role.
 After several years there, she left to raise a family and moved to Cincinnati.

 Her husband’s career moved their family to Dusseldorf in fall 2008, where she had the opportunity to serve on the board of Youth Compass, a Christian organization that allows third-culture kids to be in community with other students of their age from different countries while participating in service projects and mission trips.